Hapoel Be'er Sheva F.C.: The 1990s

-In the 1995–96 Liga Leumit season, Vico Haddad was again appointed to the team's training.
-In the first qualifying phase of the UEFA Cup, the team beat SK Tirana of Albania, and was then knocked out of the factory after a double encounter against FC Barcelona in which she lost 0–7 at home and 5–0 outside.
+In the 1995–96 Liga Leumit season, Vico Haddad was again appointed as coach.
+In the first qualifying phase of the UEFA Cup, the team beat SK Tirana of Albania, and was then knocked out of the competition after a double encounter against FC Barcelona in which they lost 0–7 at home and 5–0 away.
 Later in the season Haddad was fired and replaced by former coach Vitaly Savchenko, The team won the second time in their history in the Toto Cup, after beating Hapoel Kfar Saba in the final game, and the team showed poor ability to score, and Savchenko was replaced by Eli Guttman, who finished with 32 points and 10th in the table.

-In the 1996–97 season, Guttman led the team to their first win in the State Cup, following a 1–0 victory over Maccabi Tel Aviv in the final game, from Giovanni Rosso goal.
-In the league, the team finished the season in third place, after missing the second place in the last round of the season, with 25 goals and the best goalscorer in their history in the top league.
+In the 1996–97 season, Guttman led the team to their first win in the State Cup, following a 1–0 victory over Maccabi Tel Aviv in the final game, with the goal coming from Giovanni Rosso.
+In the league, the team finished the season in third place, after missing the second place in the last round of the season, with 25 goals conceded and the best goal differential in their history in the top league.

 In the summer of 1997, then-owner Eli Lahav decided to release many of the leading players in the team, including Giovanni Rosso, Sejad Halilović and Shai Holtzman, and then left the team and transferred ownership to Eli Zino.
 As a result, the team opened the 1997–98 season with a small staff.
 Due to the lack of players, the team brought youth player Yossi Benayoun to the senior team at the age of 17, and coach appointed Benny Tabak.
-In the first qualifying phase of the UEFA Cup Winners' Cup, the team FK Žalgiris from Lithuania, and was then knocked out of the factory by Roda JC from Netherlands, who lost 4–1 at home and 10–0 away.
+In the first qualifying phase of the UEFA Cup Winners' Cup, the team faced FK Žalgiris from Lithuania, and was then knocked out of the competition by Roda JC from Netherlands, who lost 4–1 at home and 10–0 away.
 After the defeat Tabak resigned, replacing Jackie Dekel again.
-Yossi Benayoun scored 15 goals this season, including a dramatic goal in a 1–0 win over Maccabi Haifa in the final round, but due to her opponent's victory in the Bnei Yehuda Tel Aviv team, the team dropped to the second division after 27 consecutive years in the Liga Leumit.
-The number of high duty rates in its history in one season in the Liga Leumit.
+Yossi Benayoun scored 15 goals this season, including a dramatic goal in a 1–0 win over Maccabi Haifa in the final round, but due to their opponent's victory in Bnei Yehuda Tel Aviv, the team dropped to the second division after 27 consecutive years in the Liga Leumit.
+With the highest number of goals conceded in its history in one season in the Liga Leumit.